maximyudayev/MeshNetSound/README.md

 # Massively Scalable WASAN Aggregator
-Teleconferencing Windows audio utility for sound quality enhancement and audio effect generation via a WASAN for the Master of Electronics and ICT course of R&D at KU Leuven 2020-2021, case study of ConneXounds.
+Teleconferencing Windows audio utility for sound quality enhancement and audio effect generation via a WASAN for the Master of Electronics and ICT course of R&D at KU Leuven 2020-2021.

 The utility performs aggregation of an arbitrary number of devices, each of arbitrary number of channels, and sampled each at an arbitrary sample rate, both hardware, software, and networked.
 In case of the first two, as long as they are enumerable by the OS,